ietf-rats/draft-voit-rats-attestation-results/draft-voit-rats-attestation-results.md

 Affirming: The Verifier affirms the Attester support for this aspect of trustworthiness

-* Values 1-31: A standards enumerated reason for affirming.
+* Values 1 to 31: A standards enumerated reason for affirming.
 * Values -2 to -32: A non-standard reason for affirming.

 Warning: The Verifier warns about this aspect of trustworthiness.

-* Values 32-63: A standards enumerated reason for the warning.
+* Values 32 to 63: A standards enumerated reason for the warning.
 * Values -33 to -64: A non-standard reason for the warning.

 Contraindicated: The Verifier asserts the Attester is explicitly untrustworthy in regard to this aspect.

-* Values 64-127: A standards enumerated reason for the contraindication.
+* Values 64 to 127: A standards enumerated reason for the contraindication.
 * Values -65 to -128: A non-standard reason for the contraindication.

 None: The Verifier makes no assertions about this Trustworthiness Claim.